Constitution and Bylaws of the

 ARTICLE III: MEMBERSHIP

 Section 1.
-Open to all residents of West Virginia regardless of race, color, gender, national origin, religious background, age, disability, or sexual preference.
+The Party shall be open to all residents of West Virginia regardless of race, color, gender, national origin, religious background, age, disability, or sexual preference.
 The Party or its members shall not discriminate against any person on the basis of race, color, sex, national origin, religious background, age, disability, sexual orientation, or gender identity.

 Section 2.
-Each Region may collectively organize in order to further goals and objectives of the region and interact with the state party organization.
-Each County may form an executive committee to facilitate membership and organizational growth at the local level.
+Each county may collectively organize in order to further goals and objectives of the county and interact with the state party organization.
+Upon meeting the criteria of accreditation, each county may form an executive committee to facilitate membership and organizational growth at the local level once a charter is granted by the State Executive Committee.
+Ultimate recognition of such committees are determined by the Accreditation-Credentials Committee.
+Criteria shall be formulated by the Accreditation-Credentials Committee and approved by the State Executive Committee.

 Section 3.
-All State Executive and Regional and County Committee Officers shall be registered Mountain Party members in good standing.
+All State Executive and County Committee Officers shall be registered Mountain Party members in good standing.

 Section 4.
-Subject to the provisions of this Constitution, all registered Party members in good standing shall have the right to nominate candidates and Party Officials, to attend Party meetings and have a voice at such meetings, to vote on referenda, to stand for Party office, to freely assemble with other members, and to freely speak on any issue affecting the Party.
+Subject to the provisions of this Constitution, all dues-paying registered Party members in good standing shall have the right to nominate candidates and Party Officials, to vote on referenda, and stand for Party office.
+All party members in good standing may attend Party meetings and have a voice at such meetings.

 Section 5.
 It shall be the responsibility of each member to comply with the Constitution, Bylaws, and all duly established policies of the Party.
 Subject to the procedures of Article IX, a member may be barred from holding Party office or position, or an Officer removed or suspended for any breach of their responsibility to the Party.